codinglabsau/cody/README.md

 3. Call Codex CLI with the prompt to complete the task
 4. Again call Codex to create a succint commit message and PR description
 5. Commit, push, and create a PR on GitHub using the PR template (when available)

+### Reusable Prompts

+Reusable prompts can be created by running `php artisan cody:prompt`.
+This command will ask for all required inputs and output a YAML file to `.ai/prompts/<prompt-name>.yaml`.

+If you have defined prompts that you want to run on a schedule, you can run `php atisan cody:run` to have them run at the scheduled time.

+Note the `scheduler.timezone` configuration item; if your local PHP timezone is set to UTC, and you set the schedule in local time, you'll want to set the config item to match your local timezone to ensure the scheduler runs at the correct time.

 ## Testing